pchj/ModelEarth-RealityStream/path.md

 ## Path Parameters

+Each target dataset will contain 2 columns:
+The value 1 or 0 in the "Target" column
+The location column with one of the following column names:

+Country (2-char), State (2-digit fips), County (5-digit fips), Zip (5 char, 6 in China), or Voxel (2 char).

 The term "features" is more prevalent in machine learning and data science. "factors" has a stronger association with statistics and social sciences.

-Small sample features and target data will reside within "input" folders for: bees, blinks, trees, jobs, and industries
+Small sample features and target data will reside within the "input/[data]/features" folders for each data source.

-The feature datasets will be merged with 2-column "target" datasets.
+The feature datasets will be merged with 2-column "target" datasets on-the-fly to avoid storing merged files.

 The merged data will be sent to multiple models by using these parameters: